Non-payment of business rates

 If you do not make the payment within the time allowed, we will issue you with a final notice cancelling your right to pay by instalments and requiring you to pay the outstanding balance in full.

 The final notice will explain that if you do not pay the full amount, this may lead to legal proceedings in the Magistrates' Court for a liability order including legal costs.
 At this stage, if you take the opportunity to set up a direct debit instruction, we may agree to collect the outstanding balance by direct debit, reinstate the monthly instalment facility and 'withdraw' the final notice.

 If you do not pay the final notice or you do not set up the direct debit, the next document issued is a Magistrates' Court summons.
 The summons is prepared and sent by us on behalf of the Court and will show the name of the court, the date and time of the hearing and the amount we are seeking to recover.
 This will be both the outstanding amount of business rates plus the costs incurred by us for making the application.
-From April 2016 our summons costs are £50.00 with £20.00 liability order costs, making a total of £70.00.
+Our summons costs are £48.00 with £20.00 liability order costs, making a total of £68.00.

 You do not have to attend the hearing for a liability order to be made as the case can be dealt with in your absence.

 If you agree to pay the outstanding balance but cannot pay the full amount before the court hearing date, it may be possible to agree a special payment arrangement.
 Any such special arrangement will be subject to the liability order, including costs, being obtained by us; however, no enforcement action will be taken under the liability order provided the special arrangement is maintained.

 Unless the summons is fully paid before the day of the court hearing, or one of the few valid legal defences as to why payment has not been made applies, a liability order will be granted by the magistrates, including costs payable to the council.